caneuro/caneuro.github.io/blog1/_posts/2021-04-13-paper-plosbiol-scream.md

 ---
-title: Neurocognitive processing efficiency for discriminating human non-alarm rather than alarm scream calls
+title: Neurocognitive processing efficiency for discriminating human nonalarm rather than alarm scream calls
 description: |
   New paper out in Plos Biology.
 Find a link to the [article](https://doi.org/10.1371/journal.pbio.3000751){:target="_blank"}